fxamacker/webauthn-demo/README.md

 ## Current status

-This is a working demo, not for production use.
+This demo is not for production use.

 ## Installation